 Chinese

-The Chinese language program is offered regularly in four proficiency levels, designed for students who have no or little background in the language, to advanced level learners.
+The Chinese language program is offered regularly in four proficiency levels, designed for students with no or little background in the language to advanced level learners.

 We use an integrated approach in our language program.
-That is, we emphasize the importance of achieving proficiency in all the four skills, including listening, speaking, reading, and writing.
-For beginner level learners, we start out from focusing more on spoken skills and ease students into recognizing and using characters, and then help them to progress gradually in reading and writing passages.
-Conversations and themes in textbooks for beginning to intermediate learners focus more on everyday topics such as food, lodging, travel, etc., while themes for advanced level students encompass topics pertaining to social problems, news reports, and popular Chinese culture that are more suitable for expressing opinions.
+We emphasize the importance of achieving proficiency in all four skills, including listening, speaking, reading, and writing.
+For beginner-level learners, we start by focusing more on spoken skills to ease students into recognizing and using characters and then help them to progress gradually in reading and writing passages.
+Conversations and themes in textbooks for beginning to intermediate learners focus more on everyday topics such as food, lodging, travel, etc. In contrast, themes for advanced-level students encompass topics about social problems, news reports, and popular Chinese culture that are more suitable for expressing opinions.

 Virtual reality is no substitute for the real thing when you want to become part of the global village in a cross-cultural experience.
-With your present command of English plus a knowledge of Chinese (25 percent of the world’s population speak this language), you can communicate with almost everyone in the world.
-Communication is the name of the game in virtually every field of the humanities and social sciences as well as that of business and the vast cyberspace.
+With your present command of English and knowledge of Chinese (25 percent of the world’s population speaks this language), you can communicate with almost everyone.
+Communication is the game's name in virtually every field of the humanities and social sciences, as well as business and the vast cyberspace.

 Major